Svenskithesource/PyArmor-Unpacker/README.md

 There are 3 different methods for unpacking PyArmor, in the methods folder in this repository you will find all the files needed for each method.
 Below you will find a detailed write-up on how I started all the way to the end product.
 I hope more people actually understand how it works this way rather than just using the tool.

 ## Known issues
-This is a list of all the know issues/missing features.
+This is a list of all the known issues/missing features.
 I don't have enough time to fix them myself so I am heavily relying on contributors.

 Issues: